aahn84/paperplane-backend/README.md

 Paperplane is a mobile-first web app that allows users to track and receive SMS notifications for upcoming flights.
 Users can create an account, add custom trips, and assign flights to individual trips.

-Planned and built by Angela Ahn in 2 weeks.
+Planned and built within two weeks by Angela Ahn.

 ### Live URL: https://paperplane.surge.sh/